Unlocking Your Home Equity: A Friendly Guide to Using a Reverse Mortgage Calculator

 5. Estimate How Interest Will Grow Over Time

 Next, plug in or select an assumed rate to run a reverse mortgage interest calculator.
-Most of these tools project how the balance might grow because with a reverse mortgage, you’re not making monthly payments.
+Most of these tools project how the balance might grow because, with a reverse mortgage, you’re not making monthly payments.
 Interest compounds, so seeing that growth curve helps you understand the reverse mortgage loan calculator side of things.

-If your tool allows, run a “what if” scenario using a higher rate (just in case your real rate goes up) this gives you a more conservative picture.
+If your tool allows, run a “what if” scenario using a higher rate (just in case your real rate goes up).
+This gives you a more conservative picture.

 6. Check Your Basic Eligibility